-First of all, there are many places where you can get more free nights thanks to the 100,000 points welcome bonus a couple can get by each getting the Marriott Bonvoy American Express Card.
-I went to Spain and South Africa in 2019, where you can get 17 free nights—and there are a lot of other options!
+First of all, there are many places where you can get a lot more free nights thanks to the 106,000 points welcome bonus a couple can get by each getting the Marriott Bonvoy American Express Card.
+I went to Spain and South Africa in 2019, where you can get 17 free nights—and there are many other options!
 And those are destinations with a lot more things to discover, for sure.

 Of the 53 free nights I got in Marriott hotels in 2019, it was the only hotel in the Caribbean.
-There aren’t many Category 1 or 2 hotels there, and it’s not my favorite region personally.
+There aren’t many hotels that don’t cost many Marriott points there, and it’s not my favorite region personally.
 In fact, it’s the only one of my 30+ trips in the past 3 years that was to the Caribbean.

 So last May, I spent a week on the Dutch Caribbean island of Bonaire with my girlfriend.
 I hate all-inclusive resorts and “vacations,” and to be very clear, if that’s what you like, the hotel I’m about to tell you about probably won’t interest you.
 It’s beautiful, but it’s just not that type of hotel at all.

-But if like me you want to visit a new destination and actually visit things and places, or if you are into diving, you should book this hotel before the price goes up.
-There’s no risk, and you can always cancel for free when booking with points.
+But if like me you want to visit a new destination and actually visit things and places, or if you are into diving, it’s a great hotel.
+There’s no risk; you can always cancel for free when booking with points.

 I’ll cover the destination first, and then the actual hotel since, as I said, this isn’t a place recommended for those who don’t want to leave the hotel.